NVIDIA/NeMo/docs/source/asr/speaker_diarization/intro.rst

         :width: 800px
         :alt: Speaker diarization pipeline- VAD, segmentation, speaker embedding extraction, clustering

-To figure out "who spoke when", speaker diarization system needs to capture the characteristics of unseen speakers and tell apart which regions in the audio recording is belong to which speaker.
-To achieve this, speaker diarization system extracts voice characteristics, count the number of speakers, then assign the audio segments to corresponding speaker index.
+To figure out "who spoke when", speaker diarization systems need to capture the characteristics of unseen speakers and tell apart which regions in the audio recording belong to which speaker.
+To achieve this, speaker diarization systems extract voice characteristics, count the number of speakers, then assign the audio segments to the corresponding speaker index.

-The following figure shows the overall dataflow of NeMo speaker diarization pipeline.
+The following figure shows the overall data flow of the NeMo speaker diarization pipeline.

 .. image:: images/sd_pipeline.png
         :align: center